AbdelAdrian/Eldritch_Magic/Eldritch_Magic/README.txt

 	Items/Spells:

 		BGEE: Item Expansion [BETA]**	    - Adds numerous items to existing merchants; inadvisable to uninstall with an active playthrough.
-		BGEE: High Level Abilities [BETA]** - This is mostly because my kits remove the xp cap and, in theory, someone could require HLAs in BGEE, if only to allow leveling up.
-Most HLAs work perfectly, but other mods can do this better.
-						      (Not yet SoD compatible.)

-		BG2EE: Item Expansion [BETA]**      - All options include Bladesinger's Artifacts, a few of which require the Bladesinger kit installed to be found in-game/used.
-BG2EE Item Expansions do not require any kit mods nor is the item expansion required for items critical to a custom kit.
+Includes High Level Abilities (HLAs) for BGEE, but not SoD.

-			(1) Bladesinger's Artifacts - Adds items granted to Bladesinger kit upon leveling up, increased sword selection, and equips Revanek of the Twisted Rune with gear appropriate for a 19th level fighter.
+		BG2EE: Item Expansion [BETA]** 	    - Equips Revanek of the Twisted Rune with gear appropriate for a 19th level fighter.
-			(2) Bladesinger's Artifacts and Bhaalspawn Items                            - Includes items for Sarevok and Imoen.
+			                            - Includes Bhaalspawn items for Sarevok and Imoen.
-			(3) Bladesinger's Artifacts and Ribald, Deidre, and Joluv Mods              - Includes greater store selections.
+			           		    - Includes greater store selections with Deidre, Joluv, and Ribald.
-			(4) Bladesinger's Artifacts, Bhaalspawn, and Ribald, Deidre, and Joluv Mods - Comprehensive of above BG2EE: Item Expansions.

 		IWDEE: Item Expansion [BETA]**	    - Adds numerous items to existing merchants; inadvisable to uninstall with an active playthrough.

 		Congenio's Pebble Collection	    - Allows multiple Ioun stones to stack without using any equipment slots.
+						    WARNING: Ioun stones that use Opcode "Stat: Maximum HP Modifier [18]" work differently than others.
+In order for the HP modifier to be removed when the Ioun stone is, the HP modifier cannot be saved and loaded.
+In other words, if you save with the Pale Green Ioun Stone and/or Wong Fei's Ioun Stone equipped in orbit, you must equip them again upon loading to receive the HP modifier.

-		IWD2: Item Expansion [ALPHA]***     - Deactivated with MOD v1.11, can easily be reactivated by deleting "//" immediately before component in Eldritch_Magic.tp2
+			IWD2: Item Expansion [ALPHA]***     - Deactivated with MOD v1.11

-		PST: Item Expansion [ALPHA]***      - Deactivated with MOD v1.11, can easily be reactivated by deleting "//" immediately before component in Eldritch_Magic.tp2
+			PST: Item Expansion [ALPHA]***      - Deactivated with MOD v1.11

 *   All kits include level expansion to 50.
 Kit descriptions are more or less directly from AD&D 2E PHBs, not everything is my own work.
     Full kit descriptions at bottom.
 Multiclass kits must be "selected" in-game after character creation through the use of a specific